rootwork/rootwork.org/hugo/content/blog/2008-03-28/index.md

 slug: 'genocide-intervention-network-nominated-netsquared-mashup-award' # Recommended length is 3 to 5 words.
 aliases:
   - /p/080328

+# For the post as it appears in lists.
+summary: >
-description: 'This week, the Genocide Intervention Network was honored to be nominated by the NetSquared community as a 2008 Featured Project for our proposal to upgrade and extend the DarfurScores.org website.
-Thank you to everyone who offered your support!' # For SEO and social media snippets.
+  This week, the Genocide Intervention Network was honored to be nominated by the NetSquared community as a 2008 Featured Project for our proposal to upgrade and extend the DarfurScores.org website.
+Thank you to everyone who offered your support!

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'This week, the Genocide Intervention Network was honored to be nominated by the NetSquared community as a 2008 Featured Project for our proposal to upgrade and extend the DarfurScores.org website.
-Thank you to everyone who offered your support!' # For the post in lists.
+  The Genocide Intervention Network was honored to be nominated by the NetSquared community as a 2008 Featured Project for our proposal to upgrade and extend the DarfurScores.org website.

-draft: true # Change to 'false' to publish this post.
+draft: false # Change to 'false' to publish this post.
 featured: false
 toc: false